 Many expats have found great bargains in the Las Palmas neighborhood, originally designed for and inhabited by Chiquita executives and their families.
 The properties are expansive, but for one girl looking to live the dream, a small house at a bargain price was too much to pass up.

-If spending your morning baking bread, your afternoon playing cards and enjoying a cool beverage with friends, and you evening eating a fresh, home-cooked dinner is your idea of paradise, than Puerto Armuelles may be the place for you.
+If spending your morning baking bread, your afternoon playing cards and enjoying a cool beverage with friends, and your evening eating a fresh, home-cooked dinner is your idea of paradise, then Puerto Armuelles may be the place for you.
 I know it certainly is for me…

 Each time I go away I find myself asking, “How long until I get back to Puerto?”